 Grow your retirement savings with CU's retirement plans.

-Starting Jan.
-1, 2025, the University of Colorado Office of Graduate Medical Education will debut the CU 403(b) GME Retirement Option.
-GME Medical Residents will be automatically enrolled and eligible for an employer contribution – but whether and how you participate is up to you.
+The University of Colorado Office of Graduate Medical Education (GME) debuted the CU 403(b) GME Retirement Option on Jan.
+1, 2025.
+GME medical residents are automatically enrolled upon hiring and eligible for an employer contribution — but whether and how you participate is up to you.

-• You'll contribute 0.5% of your monthly pre-tax income (unless you choose the ROTH option or opt for more savings).
+• GME residents will contribute 0.5% of your monthly pre-tax income (unless you choose the ROTH option or opt for more savings).

 Choose a plan to learn more